metisjs/metis-ui/src/components/select/index.en-US.md

 ---
 title: Select
+description: Select component to select value from options.
 group:
   title: Data Entry
   order: 3
 ---

-Select component to select value from options.

 ## When To Use